hero-page/hero-ml/README.md

 In this workflow, the first step is a prompt asking the AI to write a blog post about a certain topic, including three points.
 The second step is a loop action that asks the AI to write a paragraph about each point.
 The result of the second step will be an array of paragraphs, each about one point from the first step.

+# HeroML Extension for Visual Studio Code

+This extension provides support for HeroML in Visual Studio Code, including syntax highlighting.

+## Installation

+Follow these steps to install the HeroML extension:

+1. Download the `heroml-0.0.1.vsix` file from the `heroml/` directory in this repository.

+2. Open Visual Studio Code.

+3. Click on the Extensions view icon on the Sidebar or press `Ctrl+Shift+X` (or `Cmd+Shift+X` on macOS) to open the Extensions view.

+4. Click on the three dots `...` at the top right corner of the Extensions view, next to the `Clear Extensions Input` icon.

+5. From the dropdown, select `Install from VSIX...`.

+6. Navigate to the directory where you downloaded the `heroml-0.0.1.vsix` file, select it, and click `Open`.

+7. The extension will be installed and you will get a notification in VS Code.

+## Usage

+To start using the extension, simply open any `.heroml` file in VS Code.
+The syntax highlighting will be applied automatically.

+Remember to reload VS Code after installing the extension to ensure it's properly activated.

+Enjoy writing your HeroML workflows with syntax highlighting!

 ## Limitations

 1. Only one action (`Loop`) is available in v0.0.1.